HuskyW/FFPA/readme.md

 ## Preparation of datasets and groundtruths

-The groundtruth of frequent patterns is required to calculate the F1 score.
-We place the datasets and groundtruth of frequent patterns in ....
+We provide the datasets and groundtruth of frequent patterns in https://drive.google.com/file/d/1AnFFPENc2SpHKwmofhkpHhpxwFyZ_7Xs/view?usp=sharing

 You can download the folders "./data" and "./groundtruth" and place them in the project root directory.

 ### You can also prepare those by yourself

 To prepare the datasets, you can write datastructures like those in "./models/DataSet.py".
 Note that you should implement two structures: one is the local data in one client (like **class Trajectory**).
 The other is the global dataset of all clients (like **class SeqDataSet**).
 All the methods present in "./models/DataSet.py" should be implemented.
 After that, you need to pickle the latter structure and read them in "./main.py"

+The groundtruth of frequent patterns is required to calculate the F1 score.
 To prepare the groundtruths, you can run the codes with --mode==groundtruth, and the ground truth patterns will be automatically saved.
 Note that the save includes all patterns that exceed the frequency threshold (--k) along with their corresponding frequency.
 The save can work for all future runs with higher frequency, e.g., if you have run the code with "--mode==groundtruth --dataset=msnbc --k=0.01", you can simply run "--mode==ffpa --dataset=msnbc --k=0.02" and calculate the F1 score properly.

 ## Run the code